tudborg/exmbus/README.md

 If you'd like a specific device supported, open an issue and attach or link to the datasheet for the device.
 If you can provide data from a real test device even better.

-No effort will be made towards supporting a device without an example of a payload from the device.
+No effort will be made towards supporting a device without an example of a payload from the device (either from the datasheet or real world capture)

 > [!IMPORTANT]
 > Under no circumstances should you publish data to the issue tracker or repository from a device that is actually deployed, as those might contain PII or other sensitive information.